-The HKEAA will provide school reports for each participating school.
-From the report, a school will understand the performance of its students as a whole in each dimension/skill of the three subjects.
-To enable a school to know more about the strengths and weaknesses of its students, the HKEAA will also provide an item analysis report for each school.
+subjects.
+To enable schools to know more about the strengths and weaknesses of their students, the HKEAA will also provide an item analysis report for each school.

 TSA "Supplementary Reports" will be made available for schools.
-They will exclude the performance of students with mild intellectual disabilities and students with different learning needs and/or special educational needs (SEN) (refer to Guidelines on Selecting Special Arrangements).
-From the reports, a school may better understand the strengths and weaknesses of its students as a whole, which in turn facilitates the development of a school plan to enhance learning and teaching.
+They will exclude the performance of students with different learning needs and/or special educational needs (SEN) (refer to Guidelines on Selecting Special Arrangements).
+In addition, schools with five or more non-Chinese speaking (NCS)/Special Educational Needs (SEN) students participating in the Territory-wide System Assessment will receive an additional report providing information on NCS/SEN students' performance.

+From the reports, schools can address the strengths and weaknesses of students in each dimension/skill/strand of each subject as a whole, which in turn facilitates the formulation of their school plan to enhance learning and teaching.